Filerpickle/PickleCharacterBuilder/README.md

 # **PickleCharacterBuilder**

-for any inquerys or issues dm
+for any issues and/or feature requests dm
 ### lunxpanda aka Xion
 on discord!